 FOCUS

 Have you ever taken a picture to later realize it’s not in focus?
-That’s the worst (and we’ve all been there)!
-To ensure that your image is in focus, tap the screen.
+It’s the worst, right?
+To ensure that your image is in focus, tap the screen where you want your iPhone camera to focus.
 A yellow box will appear indicating where the phone is focusing.
-I call this the focus box.
+I call this the focus box and you’ll see this on the image on the far left.

 EXPOSURE

-Manually focusing (tapping) and adjusting your exposure is easy and convenient, but if you don’t want to do this each time you take a picture, you can lock your focus and exposure.
+Manually tapping the screen to adjust your focus and exposure is easy and convenient, but if you don’t want to do this each time you take a picture of the same subject, you can lock your focus and exposure.

 To do this, tap and hold your finger on the screen.
-You’ll see a yellow block called “AE/AF Lock” at the top of the screen, which means your focus will be locked while you take pictures.
-It will also hold the exposure as well, unless you want to adjust it a bit by moving the sunshine icon up or down.
-To undo the locked focus, just tap the screen again and it will ‘unlock.’
+You’ll see a yellow block called “AE/AF Lock” at the top of the screen, which means your focus and exposure will be locked while you take pictures.
+To undo the locked focus, just tap the screen again and it will unlock.

 - Select Portrait mode.